The Cookie Machine - Click here to drag window

 Remove the # in front of force_color_prompt=yes and save the file.

-I’ve done this on my system and like the result.
+I’ve done this on my system and the result is eyesome (looks good).

 ⇧ Paste from clipboard into terminal with down-arrow, possible? :) Firefox hangs because sort-directories-first setting missing ⇩